ryanmillergm/recipe_alexa/README.md

  - Visit https://github.com/ryanmillergm/recipe_friend and click `New pull request`

 ## Current Iterations
- - Alexa skill set to read recipes
+ - Using Alexa to navigate recipe friend website.

 ## Known Issues
- - None
+ - Currently using Watir to open and navigate website.
+Needs permanent solution for navigation.